KIR-CellDIVE/wsi-segmentation/README.md

 wsi-segmentation-cpu ## for cpu accelerated segmentation
 ```

-> You can pass additional singularity arguments if you want.
+> You can pass additional Apptainer arguments if you want.
 For example, to bind a results folder to a directory `/data` to make it more easily accessible inside the notebook.
 In `WSL` the `C:` drive, `D:` drive, etc are mounted and located at `/mnt/c`, `/mnt/d`, etc, respectively.
 To mount your data folder to `/data` start the notebooks as follows:
 >```bash
 > wsi-segmentation-gpu --bind /path/to/result:/data
 >```